General Policies for All Transfer Students

 - Comprehensive Articulation Agreement between UNCA and NCSSM

-- Comprehensive Articulation Agreement between UNCA’s New Media Progam and WPCC’s Simulation and Game Development Program
+- Articulation Agreement between UNCA’s New Media Program and WPCC’s Simulation and Game Development Program

 - Uniform articulation agreement between UNC Baccalaureate Engineering programs and the NCCCS Associate in Engineering programs

 - Uniform articulation agreement between UNC Baccalaureate of Fine Arts programs and the NCCCS Associate in Fine Arts in Visual Arts programs

 - Uniform articulation agreement between UNC Baccalaureate of Arts programs and the NCCCS Associate in Fine Arts in Theatre Arts programs